compling-potsdam/misc-courses/syllabi/ss23-nlu-lit.md

 - Jeremy Wanderer (2008), Robert Brandom.
 McGill-Queen's University Press.
 Chapter 1: Parrots.

+#### Technical Background

+Here are some recent articles that may help you get up to speed with the technical background:

+- Mark Riedl, [https://mark-riedl.medium.com/a-very-gentle-introduction-to-large-language-models-without-the-hype-5f67941fa59e](A Very Gentle Introduction to Large Language Models without the Hype); a nice introduction article
+- Stephen Wolfram, [What is ChatGPT Doing... and Why Does it Work?](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/); a longer introduction, a little less hype-free
+- Sebastian Raschka, [https://magazine.sebastianraschka.com/p/understanding-large-language-models](Understanding Large Language Models); a collection of resources

 ### 01 - Phenomenology: Public Perception, Stunned Researchers, Panicking Rationalists <a name="phen"></a>